The reasoning.json Protocol

 5. Dichotomies — competitive positioning pivots

-Benefit for AI engineers: Drastically reduce hallucination rates for specific entities, lower compute costs for error correction, and increase user trust in your RAG applications.
+Benefit for AI engineers: Reduce the incidence of specific, identified hallucinations for specific entities, lower compute costs for error correction, and increase user trust in your RAG applications.

 HTML Auto-Discovery